Tarjei Bø: 2011–12 season

 Bø poorly started the season and finished 25th in the individual in Östersund.
 He was back on the podium in two of the three next events, however; he finished second in the sprint in Östersund and came in second in the pursuit in Hochfilzen.
 He was also part of the winning Norwegian relay team in Hochfilzen, running the last lap.

+In March 2025, Tarjei Bø and his brother Johannes Thingnes Bø retired from competitions.